 Find out more

-Any visitor who is hoping to visit the University of Birmingham who is not a national of an EEA country or Switzerland, regardless of the reason or duration of the visit, must be assessed by ISAS prior to any formal invite being made.
-A Visa Assessment Form (VAF, Documents available here) must be completed (your local Administrator or Institute Administrator will be able to help you with this process):
+Any visitor who is hoping to visit the University of Birmingham who is not a national of an European Economic Area (Includes European Union) country or Switzerland, regardless of the reason or duration of the visit, must be assessed by the International Student Advisory Service prior to any formal invitation.
+A Visa Assessment Form must be completed and sent to MDSVisas@contacts.bham.ac.uk.

-In cases where no permissions or incorrect visas have been obtained, a compliance report will be completed and sent to the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UKVI (previously UK Border Agency).
+In cases where no permissions (or incorrect permissions) have been obtained, a compliance report will be completed and sent to the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UKVI (previously UK Border Agency).